Deploying new IDP and PKI code

 IDP

-The IDP includes a script to create deployment PRs.
-It relies on gh, the Github cli.
-Install that first (brew install gh) and get it connected to the identity-idp repo.
-Then, run the script to create a PR:
+The IdP includes a script to create deployment PRs.
+It relies on gh, the GitHub command line interface.
+Install that first and authenticate it:

 Use scripts/create-deploy-pr to create a new deployment PR: